natitaw/Spectrangle/README.md

 The implementation makes use of a client/server functionality and allows one to play the board game of Spectrangle as a singleplayer, multiplayer or against an artificial intelligence.

+Note for correctors: /out folder contains compiled .class files, which can be used to play the game without compiling it yourself using java from command line.

 # Getting Started